The Good, The Bad and the Truth

 Most of the affiliate networks have private offers that no one can see.
 Ask your affiliate manager about them.
 For instance, ask them to see the top 3 private offers in auto insurance.

 Last year, one of my affiliate managers told me about a hot offer that converts really well.

-As I trust him, I ran the offer.
+As I trusted him, I ran the offer.
 I did not spend much time on the landing page or creatives, I just put through a very basic funnel to test the offer.

-I got excited and decided to refine the creatives and landing pages and scale it!
+I got excited and decided to refine the creatives and landing pages and scale them!

 Then, I received the magic Skype message from my affiliate manager saying, “Stop the traffic now!”

 He told me the leads are very poor quality and none converted to the business!
 As a result, I was paid $0 instead of $7,500!

 It hurts and you do not want to be there!